garamond13/ReShade-shaders/README.md

 Note: To generate required 3D LUT for your game and display use provided CMSLUTGenerator.

 **UpgradeSwapEffect addon**
-Upgrades DXGI swapchain swap effect to DXGI_SWAP_EFFECT_FLIP_DISCARD.
+Upgrades DXGI swapchain to flip model.
-Note: Use only with DX10 or DX11 games.
+Notes: Use only with DX10 or DX11 games.
+It disabeles vsync.